Anastasija Poļuhoviča

-Anastasija Poļuhoviča (born 6 March 2005) is a Latvian professional footballer who plays as a forward for Ekstraliga club Pogoń Szczecin, on loan from Sparta Prague, and the Latvia women's national team.
+Anastasija Poļuhoviča (born 6 March 2005) is a Latvian professional footballer who plays as a forward for Belgian Women's Super League club Standard Liège, on loan from Sparta Prague, and the Latvia women's national team.

 On 7 January 2025, Poļuhoviča signed a multi-year contract with Czech club Sparta Prague.
 The same year on 28 August, she joined Ekstraliga club Pogoń Szczecin on a one-year loan.
+On 13 July 2026, Poļuhoviča joined Belgian Women's Super League club Standard Liège on a one-year loan deal.